We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Drooling is common in young children, especially while their teeth are coming in.
-It is usually nothing to worry about.
-However, excessive saliva can sometimes irritate a baby’s skin and cause drool rash.
+Excessive saliva can sometimes irritate a baby’s skin and cause drool rash.

 Drool rash can be uncomfortable for a baby, but parents and caregivers can help them get relief with some simple home remedies.